ppy/osu-wiki/wiki/People/The_Team/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 ![Application flowchart](img/ApplicationFlowchart.png "Flowchart outlining the Beatmap Nominator application process")

-Every application submitted to the NAT website that passes the [Beatmap Nominator Test](/wiki/People/The_Team/Beatmap_Nominators/Beatmap_Nominator_Test) will be reviewed by NAT members to determine whether or not the applicant can enter the Beatmap Nominator group.
+Every application submitted to the BN website that passes the [Beatmap Nominator Test](/wiki/People/The_Team/Beatmap_Nominators/Beatmap_Nominator_Test) will be reviewed by evaluators to determine whether or not the applicant can enter the Beatmap Nominator group.

 When a user applies to become a BN, the NAT will be notified via the "bnsite" Discord bot in their respective Discord channel.
-The notification will include the applicant's name and test score, as well as which NAT members have been assigned to the application.
+The notification will include the applicant's name and test score, as well as which evaluators have been assigned to the application.

-Members of the NAT can then review the full application on the NAT website, which includes any information the applicant submitted, their test results, as well as a historical record of past evaluations if the user has applied to or has been a BN previously.
+Evaluators can then review the full application on the BN website, which includes any information the applicant submitted, their test results, as well as a historical record of past evaluations if the user has applied to or has been a BN previously.

 Evaluation is broken into two stages: *individual* and *group*.